acherm/acherm.github.io/_posts/2023-08-31-ChatGPTVariability.md

 ---

 I presented at [27th ACM International Systems and Software Product Line Conference](https://2023.splc.net/) (SPLC 2023) the paper ["On Programming Variability with Large Language Model-based Assistant"](https://inria.hal.science/hal-04153310/) joint work with José A. Galindo and Jean-Marc Jézéquel.
-Basically how LLMs and ChatGPT can be concretely and originally used for programming software variability and variants.
+In short how LLMs and ChatGPT can be concretely and originally used for programming software variability and variants.
 I first showed how ChatGPT can assist developers in implementing variability in different programming languages (C, Rust, Java, TikZ, etc.) and mechanisms (conditional compilation, feature toggles, command-line parameters, template, etc.).
 With "features as prompts", there is hope to raise the level of abstraction, increase automation, and bring more flexibility when synthesizing and exploring software variants.
 In a sense, generative AI meets generative programming.

 ![](/assets/generativeAIPorgramming.png)